R2Northstar/ModdingDocs/docs/source/guides/rsthelp.rst

 Aligning is weird:
 #####

-This aligned image
+See this aligned image?

 .. image:: /_static/rsthelp/cutecat1x1.jpg
     :align: right
-    :width: 200px
+    :width: 250px

-It seems nice but it causes all the text to bundle up here to the left or right.
+It seems nice because it causes all the text to bundle up here to the left or right.
-Still workable just causes unnecessary confusion because the documentation you're writing.
+This could improve readability but aligned content can make writing the documentation more difficult.
-May not go along with the image it's right beside.
+The text and content may be misaligned so you just end desyncing up your documentation for the reader.

 Like now.
-The previous text has nothing to do with the cute cat here to the right.
+The previous text has nothing to do with the cute cat.
+Now that we're talking about the cat though.
 Isn't that cat cute?
 Imagine sleeping that good.
 Maybe it's napping.
 I wonder if the ratio of cute sleeper are higher for cats than for humans.

-Anyways:
+Anyways.

 .. important:: You can align with ``:align: <parameter>``, available parameters are ``right``, ``left``, ``center``, ``top``, ``middle`` or ``bottom``.